jwfeniello/ufg-exporter-gui/README.md

 This is an attempt to make Java GUI that wraps around `ufg-exporter-0.1.jar` to (hopefully) make exporting ModNation Racers and LBP Karting models/textures easier.

-You give just give it one of the game folders and it will do everything else.
+You just give it one of the game folders and it will do everything else.

 ### Features